 The pristine forest, the mountainous and hilly landscape with its fresh water rivers and streams are the habitat of the giant Harpy eagle, macaws, cock of the rock and many species of birds.
 The giant Armadillo, giant water turtles, giant ant eaters, tapir, anaconda, jaguar, puma, arapaima, bushmaster, rattler and many more wildlife one can think of can be found in abundance with all these resources of Shea one can just wonder that this can surely attract tourist.

-The Village Council developed a Sustainable village resource zoning plan where village members participated in drafting out and zoning areas for all the activities carried out in the titled village lands.ie. livestock, Farmland and small-scale logging, sustainable utilization area, community conservation area Ecotourism there was also a plan on the boundaries of the proposed extension of village lands occupied and used by the residents.
+The Village Council developed a Sustainable village resource zoning Plan where village members participated in drafting out and zoning areas for all the activities carried out in the titled village lands.ie. livestock, Farmland and logging, sustainable utilization area, community conservation area Ecotourism there was also a plan on the boundaries of the proposed extension of village lands occupied and used by the residents.